NLO corrections and factorization for transverse single-spin asymmetries

 Figure~\ref{fig4} shows the asymmetries $A_{UT}$ for $\pi^+$ (left) and $\pi^-$ (right) production, as functions of the pion's Feynman variable $x_F$.
 We present the LO result as well as the NLO ones for our three scenarios.
-Our main finding is that the NLO asymmetry is highly sensitive to the set of twist-3 matrix elements chosen.
+Our main finding is that the NLO asymmetry is highly sensitive to the set of twist-3 matrix elements chosen, and the preliminary scale uncertainty bands do not overlap over a wide range in $x_F$.
 We found that this is primarily due to an intricate interplay among the various pole contributions.
 We note that -- arguably accidentally -- our scenario~1 actually describes the HERMES $\pi^+$ data rather well, while none of the scenarios does a particularly good job for $\pi^-$.
 We stress how crucial our NLO corrections are in this context, and how complex the twist-3 framework is: by construction, the LO result -- which only probes the diagonal $x=x'$ -- is the same for each of the three model sets of twist-3 matrix elements.
 For further comparison, we also show the asymmetry computed with NLO corrections only in the denominator (dashed lines).
 Thanks to sizable positive NLO corrections for the unpolarized cross section it is strongly reduced relative to LO, as was first observed in~\cite{Fitzgibbons:2024zsh}.
 Our results demonstrate that inclusion of NLO corrections also in the numerator of $A_{UT}$ is crucial for phenomenology.